|

 London School

-of Economics, a Visiting Scholar at
+of Economics, and a Leverhulme Visiting

-White House tapes.
-Luke is a New York
+He is a New York

-Times bestselling author or editor of seven
+Times bestselling author or editor of eight

 books, including